 All participants must have suitable travel and emergency medical insurance cover to embark on one of our events.
 This is a condition of participation mentioned in our T&C's.
 A policy from any insurer with the correct level of cover will be acceptable.
 Please send us a copy of the policy wording showing specific cover for your trip, along with the policy number for our records.

 If you do not have suitable insurance cover, we recommended clients take a policy from World Nomads.
 Their insurance policies have been designed by travellers for travellers, with coverage for more than 150 activities as well as emergency medical, lost luggage, trip cancellation and more.
-Please use the World Nomads link at Step 3 of the Sign Up page on our website to be taken to your personal policy quote.
+Please use the World Nomads link on our website to be taken to your personal policy quote.
 Make sure you select the Explorer Plan for your trip.
 Please email us a copy of your policy certificate for our records.